PERSOL HR DATA BANK in APAC

 INDONESIALabor Laws

-Indonesia is a country that promptly ratified, before other Asian countries, the conventions of the International Labor Organization (ILO) such as the freedom of association, right to organize, and right to collective bargaining, and its labor laws are designed to be extremely advantageous for employees.
-Due cause is required upon dismissing a worker, and permission of Labor Court is even required.
+Indonesia promptly ratified, before other Asian countries, the conventions of the International Labor Organization (ILO), such as the freedom of association, right to organize, and right to collective bargaining.
+Its Manpower Laws are designed to be extremely advantageous for employees.
+Due cause is required upon dismissing a worker, and permission of the Labor Court is even required.
 It should be further noted that companies are required to pay huge statutory retirement benefits upon dismissing a worker, and the minimum wage is also prescribed.

-Furthermore, activities of trade unions and coordination among trade unions are also active, workers often go on strikes, and there many cases where companies are forced to pay more than statutory retirement benefits.
+Furthermore, trade union activities and coordination among trade unions are also active.
+Workers often go on strikes, and there are many cases where companies are forced to pay more than statutory retirement benefits.

 Moreover, it takes much time for a foreigner to acquire a visa, and it cannot be said that Indonesia is generous in employing foreigners.
-Thus, it could be said that Indonesia is one of the jurisdictions in which labor management is extremely difficult for companies.
+Thus, it could be said that Indonesia is one of the jurisdictions where labor management is extremely difficult for companies.

-The Labor Law has been amended by Law No. 11 2020 on Job Creation, which came into effect on 2 November 2020, and Government Regulation In Lieu of Law No. 2 of 2022.
-The content of the amendment by the said law and its implementing regulation are mentioned in the text as appropriate.
+The Manpower Law has been partially amended by Law No. 11 2020 on Job Creation, which came into effect on 2 November 2020, and Government Regulation in Lieu of Law No. 2 of 2022.
+The Manpower Law was decided partially unconstitutional in the Constitutional Court on October 15, 2024, by MK Decision 168/2023.
+The content of the amendments by the said law and its implementing regulation and the Constitutional Court decision are mentioned in the text as appropriate.

 Points to consider regarding labor management, characteristics of labor practices, and the status of recent labor policy in Indonesia